KrystianKempski/DagoniteEmpire/README.md

 Application database is made on PostGreSQL.

 ## 🎲 Try it yourself
-You can access development version of deployed application here: (temporarily not available) [dagonite-empire.drik.it](https://dagonite-empire.drik.it)
+You can access development version of deployed application here:
+[dagonite-empire.drik.it](https://dagonite-empire.drik.it)

 You can use default test users or create your own account.